qfazal/qfazal/README.md

 -->
 -  I am Qandeel Fazal.
 I have a master's degree in Control Systems.
 - 🔭 I’m currently employed as an Embodied AI Systems Design Engineer.
-- 🌱 I’m currently learning and implementing the design and development of Embodied-AI applications and Intelligent Control Systems
+- 🌱 I’m currently learning and implementing the design and development of Embodied-AI applications and Intelligent Control Systems.